 Animal Ordinance Changes:

-The following changes to the animal control ordinance go into effect on July 1, 2019.
+The following changes to the animal control ordinance is in effect as of July 1, 2019.

 Animals must be provided sufficient wholesome food, clean water, proper shelter and protection from the weather.
 The shelter must be free of accumulated waste and debris.